armory/docs/content/en/docs/armory-admin/policy-engine-enable/_index.md

                url: <OPA Server URL>:<port>/v1
    ```

-   > If you redeploy Armory Enterprise and apply these changes before you enable the Policy Engine Plugin, no policies will get enforced.
+   > If you redeploy Armory Enterprise and apply these changes before you enable the Policy Engine Plugin, no policies get enforced.

 2. Enable the [Policy Engine Plugin]({{< ref "policy-engine-plug-enable" >}}).
 If you have an existing OPA server with policies configured that you want to use, you can provide that OPA server in the plugin configuration.
 You do not need to create a new OPA server or migrate your policies.